hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Time-based one-time password (TOTP)
     - Social media
     - Risk-based authentication: a.k.a. adaptive multi-factor authentication
-    - Push-based 2FA: confirm a user’s identity with multiple factors of authentication that other methods cannot
+    - Push-based 2FA: confirm a user's identity with multiple factors of authentication that other methods cannot
   - against phishing, social engineering and password brute-force attacks
   - SSO authentication: users with MFA and sharing the authentication with multiple applications